showmikr/workout-scheduler/obsidian/plan.md

 # 6/19/2025

 - I'm going to make it so that we can properly open and close the test db without errors/warnings.
 Everytime we open the db, we'll need to make sure we close it (that means we return a cleanup function from the useEffect hook).

+# 6/21/2025

+I want to genereate the seed data for the test db using drizzle-seed.

+1. We'll need to generate arrays of the constants (like exercises, exercise classes, etc.)
+2. We'll plug in those arrays to the seed data generator function to randomly select from the arrays